top of page

 Gathering Evidence at the Accident Scene

 While at the scene, if possible, gather evidence such as photographs of the accident, contact information from witnesses, and the license plate numbers of all involved vehicles.
+In a rear-end chain reaction situation, this documentation can be crucial.

 Reporting the Accident to Law Enforcement